mozilla/data-docs/src/concepts/metric_hub.md

 The side pane is split into different sections:

 - **Base Fields**: This section contains dimensions that are useful for filtering or segmenting the population, like channel or operating system.
-These base fields are based on `clients_daily` tables.
+These base fields can be configured in metric-hub (see below).
 - **Metrics**: This section contains all metrics that are based on the data source represented by the explore.
 These metrics describe an aggregation of activities or measurements on a per-client basis.
 - **Statistics**: This sections contains the [statistics that have been defined in metric-hub on top of the metric definitions](https://github.com/mozilla/metric-hub/tree/main/looker) as measures.
 These statistics summarize the distribution of metrics within a specific time frame, population and/or segment and are used to derive insights and patterns from the raw metric data.
 Statistics have to be defined manually under the [`looker/` directory in metric-hub](https://github.com/mozilla/metric-hub/tree/main/looker).
 - **Sample of source data**: Defines the sample size that should be selected from the data source.
 Decreasing the sample size will speed up getting results in Looker, however it might decrease the accuracy.
 The results are being adjusted based on the sample size.
 For example, if a 1% sample is being used, then certain statistic results (like sum, count) will be multiplied by 100.